-If you stumble onto a font which you want to adopt for your own use, the common way to find out info about that font is to use the Inspect Element option found in the Chrome browser.
+If you stumble onto a font that you want to adopt for your own use, the common way to find out info about that font is to use the Inspect Element option found in the Chrome browser.

-Basically, while on Chrome, we highlight the text and right click to select Inspect Element.
+Basically, while on Chrome, we highlight the text and right-click to select Inspect Element.
 We can then see all the CSS code related to the highlighted text.

 Change Fonts on Any Websites with This Chrome Extension